lionkiller900/test1/README.md

 and
 -      python manage.py showmigrations
 to check for the migrated files.
+However this was not the case as it is now found that the migrated contained the sqlite3 file somehow and strangly in an unexpected way, after series of investigations.
+Moreover this means that Heroku is reverting the changes made previously.
+The only solution done to the problem was:
+- go to the Heroku account page
+- Go to resources page and destroy the production database and get a new URL using the same website name.

 ## Flake8
 Flake8 is a very useful tool in making your python codes tidy.